Handling auto_now and auto_now_add with factory_boy

 But:

-- puts more code and logic in test
+• puts more code and logic in test

-- the calls to
+• the calls to save are repetitive

-are repetitive - easy to forget to do it in our next unit test
+• easy to forget to do it in our next unit test

-will still fetch the current datetime from the mocked datetime
+• this approach does not work for auto_now but only for auto_now_add, because model.save() will still fetch the current datetime from the mocked datetime

 Concllusion: Meh.